ceari/edacc_web/specification.rst

 widely used libraries and will be able to run on any web server that supports the WSGI standard and has access to an EDACC database.
 To render plots it will interface the statistical computing language R.

+All user account data, submitted solvers and benchmarks will be stored in an EDACC database.
+The static pages will have to be placed in a folder with a specified naming scheme or alternatively, a Wiki could be utilized.